 COMMISSION ON HUMAN RIGHTS AND OPPORTUNITIES

-We are no longer accepting applications for Summer 2013 internships.
+We are now accepting applications for Summer 2014 internships.

 The Commission on Human Rights and Opportunities, one of the oldest civil rights enforcement agencies in the United States, has openings for law student interns in its Legal Division and Office of Public Hearings.
-The Commission also has limited openings for college and motivated high school students.
+The Commission also has limited openings for college and motivated high school students in the Legal Division.

 The Legal Division is responsible for litigating claims of employment, housing and public accommodation discrimination.
-The legal division also represents the agency in other matters at the trial and appellate levels and recently was given jurisdiction to prosecute whistleblower retaliation cases under CONN.
+The Legal Division represents the agency in other matters at the trial and appellate levels.
+We also prosecute whistleblower retaliation cases under CONN.
 GEN. STAT. § 4-61dd.